abodesy14/stRokes_gained/README.md

 # stRokes_gained

 ## Calculate Your Own Strokes Gained
-Welcome to the stRokes_gained repo - a free tool that lets you analyze your game like the pros do.<br>
+Welcome to the stRokes_gained repo, a free tool that lets you analyze your game like the pros do.<br>

- Try the Shiny app to see how your game stacks up: https://abodesy14.shinyapps.io/stRokes_gained/
+Try the Shiny app to find the strengths and weaknesses of your own game: https://abodesy14.shinyapps.io/stRokes_gained/

 ## Why Use Strokes Gained?<br>
 "Strokes Gained" is a modern approach to evaluating golfer performance.
 Rather than tracking traditional stats like fairways hit, greens in regulation, or total putts, strokes gained puts each shot in context by comparing it to the average outcome for golfers of specific handicap levels.